Coronavirus has caused life to change, and people may react to that differently.

 Looking after your mental health

-Social distancing and not having access to usual coping mechanisms or support systems can make you feel lonely and isolated.
+Although physical distancing restrictions are changing you may not have access to your usual coping mechanisms or support systems and this can make you feel lonely and isolated.

 You may drink alcohol to relax and forget your problems.
 Drinking can impact your mood making it more difficult to manage negative thoughts and feelings.